Past as Prologue: Santa Fe Dean Sarah Davis Launches Student Initiatives to Mark Campus's 60th Anniversary

 “Community in Focus Day” is a campus-wide initiative at St. John’s Santa Fe that aims to promote civic engagement, social responsibility, and community spirit.
 In 2024, participating students (pictured above) partnered with various nonprofits and worked on campus to clear trails and enact fire prevention measures.

-“There’s an openness that’s been built into the Program,” she says.
+“There’s an openness that is built into the Program,” she says.
 “We encourage people to drop expectations of what conversation should look like and tap into something deeper, more authentic.
-When the college moved West, this kind of experimentalism and spontaneity were in its DNA.”
+“The college’s move West was an indication that this kind of experimentalism and spontaneity are in its DNA.”

 To that end, the Dean’s office has hosted numerous autumn events and initiatives that elucidate the past for today’s students, faculty, and staff.
 Davis has also increased student involvement in campus decision-making: students recently elected a representative from each class to sit on the Dean’s Advisory Committee alongside four tutors and representatives from student government and the Student Committee on Instruction.